build-canaries/nevergreen-ospackage/README.md

 ## How to use this repo

-This repo uses the [Gradle Linux Packaging Plugin](https://github.com/nebula-plugins/gradle-ospackage-plugin) to build a deployable Nevergreen package to make running your own instance easier.
+This repo uses the [Gradle Linux Packaging Plugin](https://github.com/nebula-plugins/gradle-ospackage-plugin) to build a deployable Nevergreen package to make running your own instance on a Linux distro easier.

 This repo contains some sensible defaults so may be used without changes.
-Some simple settings can be overridden by creating a gradle.properties file, see the [Gradle docs](https://docs.gradle.org/current/userguide/build_environment.html) for more details about placing this file in the correct place.
+Some simple settings can be overridden by creating a `gradle.properties` file, see the [Gradle docs](https://docs.gradle.org/current/userguide/build_environment.html) for more details about placing this file in the correct place.

 Alternatively if you need to make more involved changes you can fork this repo and just use it as a base.

+### Standalone Jar

+The jar to package is downloaded automatically and placed into `build/libs` unless a file named `nevergreen-standalone.jar` already exists.
+This allows you to manually download or build your own jar locally.

 ### Overridable Properties